benscott/scratchpads-training/content/custom-content.rst

     .. figure:: /_static/LiteratureMining2.jpg
     .. figure:: /_static/LiteratureMining3.jpg

--   At the point where a new content type has been saved a menu item is added to the [Main menu](glossary-glossary-mainmenu).
+At the point where a new content type has been saved a menu item is added to the :term:`Main menu`.
 By default this page just lists the titles of literature mining nodes with a link to the respective node.
-To improve this page and change it for example into a matrix, you need to edit the view.
+To improve this page and change it into, for example, a matrix, you need to edit the view.
+See :doc:/views/ for more info